paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2013-08-12-the_pixel_painter.md

   poster: 'https://i.vimeocdn.com/video/444117881'
 %}

-[Hal Lasko][1] is a 97-year-old man who uses Microsoft Paint from Windows 95 to create artwork that has been described as 'a collision of pointillism and 8-Bit art'.
+[Hal Lasko][1] is a 97-year-old man who uses Microsoft Paint from Windows 95 to create artwork that has been described as ‘a collision of pointillism and 8-Bit art’.

 [1]: http://hallasko.com/